IvoPelayo/gpm-cubes/README.md

 - You can check the [commit history](https://github.com/IvoPelayo/gpm-cubes/commits/master) to see the development sequence of the solution.

-- Since this is a simple excersise doesn't have too much layer complexity, only Application & Domain are part of the solution (no infrastructure, adapters, or top level layers whatsoever).
+- Since this is a simple exercise doesn't have too much layer complexity, only Application & Domain are part of the solution (no infrastructure, adapters, or top level layers whatsoever).

 - This serves as a Core, while multiple top level layers could have access to this features.
 An example of DI pattern implementation is on [TestConfigurator](GPM.Cubes.IntegrationTest/TestConfigurator.cs) class.

-### Prerequisites

-To run this solution locally you will need:
-- Visual Studio 2017

 ### Test

-This solution has Unit and Integration Test, both runeable from the VS TestExplorer window.
+This solution has Unit and Integration Test, both runable from the VS TestExplorer window.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)